amirjhd-dev/OpenWrt-Passwall2-Sing-box-Setup/README.md

 | Geosite Update URL | `Chocolate4U/gesite (IR)` |

 > With these settings, Passwall2 will automatically split Iran and international traffic, and any rule updates will be applied automatically.
+4️⃣ Configure Node and Shunt

+After creating the IranIPsExceptions rule:

+Go to Passwall2 → Node.

+Create a Shunt node.

+Set IranIPsExceptions rule to Direct in the Shunt.

+Set the Default node to your main node (the default proxy or main connection).

+This ensures all traffic matching IranIPsExceptions goes direct while all other traffic follows the default node.

 ## Notes